edwardUL99/DockerSandbox/README.md

 import com.eddy.docker.DockerSandbox;
 import com.eddy.docker.components.Result;
 import com.eddy.docker.components.WorkingDirectory;
-import org.json.simple.parser.ParseException;

-import java.io.IOException;

 public class Example {
     public static void main(String[] args) {
-        try {
         DockerSandbox.configure("profiles.json"); // see profiles.json in the root of the project for the example file
         // Or you can do DockerSandbox.configure(Docker.Shell.SH or Docker.Shell.BASH, profiles)
         DockerSandbox.start("/home/sandbox");
         try {
             Docker.Bindings bindings = new Docker.Bindings();
             bindings.addBinding("/path/to/local:/path/to/remote");
             DockerSandbox.setBindings(bindings);

             DockerSandbox.addEnvironmentVariables("VAR1=VALUE1", "VAR2=VALUE2");

             Docker.Command command = new Docker.Command("gcc main.c -o main");
             Result result = DockerSandbox.run("gcc-docker", command,
                     new WorkingDirectory.UploadedFile("main.c", "/path/to/main.c"));

             // do something with result

             command = new Docker.Command("./main");
             result = DockerSandbox.run("gcc-docker", command, "Stdin Input"); // notice how this run command uses the compiled file from the previous execution
             // but you don't have to re-upload it as generated files from the previous call
             // are shared

             // do something with result

             // the call to finish in the finally block will free any resources such as created files on the host machine in the working directory
         } catch (Exception ex) {
             ex.printStackTrace();
             DockerSandbox.onException(); // clean up any created containers that didn't get removed } finally {
             DockerSandbox.finish(); // ensure all resources are freed }
-        } catch (IOException | ParseException ex) {
-            ex.printStackTrace();
-        }
     }
 }